mes32/plot-1d/README.md

 # plot-1d
 ![Screenshot of sine function scatter plot](./resources/images/screenshots/sine.png)

-Generates scatter plots from formatted text files.
+Generate scatter plots from formatted text files

 ## Usage
 The shell script plot-1d.sh launches the application.
+It takes a single text file as input.

 ```
 cd ./plot-1d
-./plot-1d.sh data.1d
+./plot-1d.sh <data.1d>
 ```

 The input data file should contain two columns of numbers separated by a space.
 The first column gives x-axis values and the second column gives the corresponding y-axis value.
-For example a file containing the following represents a few data points on the line y = 2x + 1 for the x values 0, 1, 2, 3, 4.
+For example a file containing the following represents a few data points on the line `y = 2x + 1` for the x values equal to 0, 1, 2, 3, 4.

 ```
 0 1